Adaptive estimation for some nonparametric instrumental variable models

-Here $\alpha_j > 0$ is a regularization parameter.
-With a small $\alpha_j$ the method has a large variance.
-With a larger $\alpha_j$ the variance can be controlled while some bias is added to the estimates.
-We choose $\alpha_0$ large enough to stabilize the problem.
-In every Newton step $\alpha_j$ decays by
+With a small $\alpha_j$ the method has a large variance due to the ill-posedness of $\Op$.
+While a larger $\alpha_j$ controls the variance but adds some bias.
+We choose $\alpha_0$ large enough to stabilize the problem and let $\alpha_j$ decay in every Newton step by

 to reduce the bias.
 A second parameter that has to be chosen is the number of inner iterations $m$.
-A large $m$ is of advantage when $\phidag$ is very smooth.
-When $m$ is chosen to large or for less smooth $\phidag$ there is no significant effect on the estimator.
-Since the inner iteration is numerically cheap a large value of $m$ can be taken without high costs.
+A large $m$ is of advantage for very smooth $\phidag$.
+We will address the choice of $\alpha_0$ and $m$ in Section \ref{sec:spec_source} and Assumption \ref{ass:saturation}.
+The Newton iteration needs to be stopped at an appropriate iteration step.
+The size of the regularization parameter is linked to the number of steps.
+Hence, the number of steps corresponds to a bias variance trade-off.
+We will investigate parameter choice with a priori knowledge in Section \ref{sec:rates} and fully data driven in Section \ref{sec:Lepski}.